Infection & Disease, Vaccines

 Many studies have been done to look at the effectiveness of treatments and medications that work for other lung diseases, such as asthma or pneumonia, but unfortunately not many have been successful or made much of an impact in the disease process.
 Breathing treatments with albuterol are only effective in treating wheezing about 25% of the time for bronchiolitis.
 Oral steroids have not been shown to make a difference at all.
 Antibiotics do not help because the infection is caused by a virus.

 RSV vaccines work like all other childhood vaccines – a part of the virus has been selected to be presented to the immune system to create an immune response without causing the disease itself.
-There are two RSV vaccines that have been approved by the FDA recently, one specifically for adults over age 60 years and one that can be given to older adults as well as to pregnant mothers between 32 and 36 weeks of pregnancy.
-This vaccine, RSVpreF, has been shown to decrease hospitalization of infants by 57% in the first six months of life.
+There are two RSV vaccines, one specifically for adults over age 60 years and one that can be given to older adults as well as to pregnant mothers between 32 and 36 weeks of pregnancy.
+This vaccine, RSVpreF, has been shown to decrease hospitalization of infants by 57% in the first six months of life, as the antibodies created by mothers are passed through the placenta to the unborn child.

 Final thoughts

-As a Pediatrician who has been battling against RSV for over 15 years, I am excited about these new developments (though I admit to being frustrated that it took the recognition of this disease in older adults for there to be such a strong push for vaccine development).
+As a Pediatrician who has been battling against RSV for over 15 years, I am excited about these new developments.
 For too long, we have only had a few options for treatment that have proven to actually be effective.
 Although lots of research has been done to see if any of the treatment methods for other lung diseases would help, such as breathing treatments and steroids, nothing made much of a difference other than time and oxygen and allowing the body to fight off the infection.

 Any time we can prevent disease – as opposed to waiting for it to occur and then treating the effects – should be considered a win for both patients and medical providers.
 Throughout the modern history of medicine, vaccinations have been proven to be a powerful method of prevention of disease.
-Hopefully these new vaccination options for RSV will demonstrate the same effect and will lessen the burden of respiratory illness on our youngest and most vulnerable patients.
+I am very excited to see how these new vaccination options for RSV will lessen the burden of respiratory illness on our youngest and most vulnerable patients this season.

 Resources